Submodular Maximization subject to a Knapsack Constraint: Combinatorial Algorithms with Near-optimal Adaptive Complexity: Abstract

 \section{Abstract}

-The growing need to deal with massive instances motivates the design of algorithms balancing the quality of the solution with applicability.
-For the latter, an important measure is the \emph{adaptive complexity}, capturing the number of sequential rounds of parallel computation needed.
+Submodular maximization is a classic algorithmic problem with multiple applications in data mining and machine learning; there, the growing need to deal with massive instances motivates the design of algorithms balancing the quality of the solution with applicability.
+For the latter, an important measure is the \emph{adaptive complexity}, which captures the number of sequential rounds of parallel computation needed by an algorithm to terminate.
 In this work we obtain the first \emph{constant factor} approximation algorithm for non-monotone submodular maximization subject to a knapsack constraint with \emph{near-optimal} $O(\log n)$ adaptive complexity.
-Low adaptivity by itself, however, is not enough: one needs to account for the total number of function evaluations (or value queries) as well.
+Low adaptivity by itself, however, is not enough: a crucial feature to account for is represented by the total number of function evaluations (or value queries).
 Our algorithm asks $\tilde{O}(n^2)$ value queries, but can be modified to run with only $\tilde{O}(n)$ instead, while retaining a low adaptive complexity of $O(\log^2n)$.
 Besides the above improvement in adaptivity, this is also the first \emph{combinatorial} approach with sublinear adaptive complexity for the problem and yields algorithms comparable to the state-of-the-art even for the special cases of cardinality constraints or monotone objectives.

-Finally, we showcase our algorithms' applicability on real-world datasets.
+\paragraph{Version v2.} This version addresses a gap in the probabilistic analysis of the approximation guarantees in the previous version of this work, pointed out in \citet{CuiH23}.
+We provide a simple fix via a standard sampling routine while maintaining the same approximation guarantees and complexity bounds.